elehcimd/pynb/README.md

 # Notebooks as plain Python with embedded Markdown

 `pynb` builds on top of [nbconvert](https://github.com/jupyter/nbconvert) and lets you manage Jupyter notebooks as plain Python code with embedded Markdown text, enabling:

-* **Software engineering**: Use your preferred Python IDE/editor, ensure code style compliance, navigate, refactor, and test your code.
+* **Python development environment**: Use your preferred IDE/editor, ensure style compliance, navigate, refactor, and test your notebooks as regular Python code.

 * **Version control**: Track changes, review pull requests and merge conflicts as with regular Python code.
 The cell outputs are stored separately and don't interfere with versioning.

 * **Consistent execution state**: Never lose track again of the execution state.
-Notebooks are always executed from a clean iPython kernel and the execution of cells is cached.
+Notebooks are always executed from a clean iPython kernel state and the execution is cached.

 You also get parametrized batch and programmatic notebook execution.